takamatsu-shyo/cpp2py-zmq/README.md

 # cpp2py-zmq
-Take frames from a USB camera, send it via ZeroMQ to Python receiver.
+Take frames from a USB camera, send it via ZeroMQ to Python subscriber.

 ## 0. Setup environment
 - Ubuntu 20.04